HIPAA Notice of Privacy Practices

 2. Disclosure to Third Parties:

-• We may release PHI to a coroner, medical examiner, or funeral director as necessary for their duties.
+• We may release PHI to a coroner, medical examiner, or funeral director as necessary for their duties, as authorized by law.

 • We may disclose your PHI for research purposes with your written authorization, unless a special process determines that a waiver of authorization poses minimal risk to your privacy.